TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Camera_Hardware_System.md

 For this subsystem, the following components and atomic-subsystems will be required.

 ### Single-Board Computer (SPU)
 For the control and communication aspects of this system, a Raspberry Pi 4B Single-Board Computer will be utilized.
 This board, as specified in the datasheet[^3], contains many processing and periphrial support specifications that will enable this system to run at high speeds.
-Along with 4 USB 2.0 and 3.0 ports, there are also 16 programmable pins, 2 of which will be used to host and communicate with the servo motors required for the project.
+Along with 4 USB 2.0 and 3.0 ports, there are also 16 General Purpose Input-Output (GPIO) pins, 2 of which will be used to host and communicate with the servo motors required for the project.
 The pinout for this SPU can be seen below.

 <img src= "/Documentation/Images/Camera Hardware System/Raspberry_Pi_4B_GPIO_Pinout.png" width="1000" height="600">

 #### SPU - Use and Analysis
-From the schematic, pins one and two from the sixteen available General Purpose Input-Output (GPIO) pins will be used to send PWM signals to the servo motors, while a USB 3.0 port will be used to communicate with the camera.
-These signals' generation and processing, will be handled and defined by the [Camera Software System](Camera_Software_System.md).
+From the schematic, pins 32 and 33 from the sixteen available GPIO pins will be used to send PWM signals to the servo motors, while a USB 3.0 port will be used to communicate with the camera.
+The generation and processing of signals for these devices will be handled and defined by the [Camera Software System](Camera_Software_System.md).
 This Unit will also be capable of generating and sending a status monitioring package to the website for maintenance and reliability purposes.

 ### Servo Motor
 For the pan and tilt control of this subsystem, brushless DC servo motors will be used due to their accuracy, high holding torques, and ease of control/wiring in comparison to a stepper motor.[^6]